 Are you tired of anxiety hijacking your chance to share your faith with a co-worker?
-Does the idea of evangelism spark an eye-roll reflex?
+Does the idea of evangelism incite an eye-roll reflex?
 Have awkward experiences tarnished the idea of gospel-sharing for you or your family?

 I get it.
 I have been there before.
 Talking about church, God, faith, sin, and the afterlife can be incredibly intimidating.
 Many of us worry that talking about our faith will come across as